for foreign postdoctoral fellows

 5) Payment of your fellowship and income taxes

-You will receive monthly instalments from which no deductions for income taxes will be made.
+You will receive monthly installments from which no deductions for income taxes will be made.
 However, your fellowship is taxable at both the federal (Canada) and provincial (Québec) government levels and it is important to set aside an appropriate amount for their payment after the fiscal year end.
 Most of the foreign postdoctoral fellows arriving directly from abroad can claim an exemption of Québec (provincial) income tax.
 However several eligibility conditions apply.

 Centre de recherches mathématiques